SAP-samples/cloud-extension-html5-sample/README.md

 Here, we describe the steps to configure a Continuous Integration and Delivery pipeline in the SAP Cloud Platform

 ### Steps
-1. Subscribe to the Continuous Integration and Delivery as explained (above)[#subscriptions]
+1. Subscribe to the Continuous Integration and Delivery as explained [above](#subscriptions)
-2. Add the Role Collection "CI CD Service Administrator" as explained (above)[#role-collections]
+2. Add the Role Collection "CI CD Service Administrator" as explained [above](#role-collections)
 3. Fork this repository to your own account.
 3. Open the application from Subaccount Overview > Subscriptions > Continuous Integration and Delivery > Go to Applicatiion.
 4. Login to the application using your cloud account credentials